redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/README.md

 Wow!
 Only 712 bytes!

-Compare this with the 74Kb module created by `wasm-pack` from a Rust implementation mentioned in the [introduction](/chriswhealy/plotting-fractals-in-webassembly).
+This is not as small as the program could be, but its a big step forwards (downwards?) compared to the 74Kb module mentioned in the [introduction](/chriswhealy/plotting-fractals-in-webassembly).